-Ansible Tower 3.6 introduced the ability to collect raw performance data including CPU, memory, and PID count during the execution of a playbook run.
+Ansible Tower has the ability to collect raw performance data including CPU, memory, and PID count during the execution of a playbook run.
 This is made possible by resource profiling capabilities provided by Runner, which uses Linux control groups ('cgroups') to measure actual resource usage over time.
 For more information about cgroups, refer to Introduction to Control Groups.

-When you install Ansible Tower 3.7, Tower automatically creates the cgroup so that Runner can use it.
+When you install Ansible Tower, Tower automatically creates the cgroup so that Runner can use it.